 You can buy it in dried root or capsule form.

 Gentle stretching exercises can work very well to relax your muscles.

 If you’re going to be exercising you should always do some stretching exercise first to warm up your body.
 This reduces the risk of suffering an injury and will help to prevent sore and stiff muscles afterwards.
 Once you’ve finished exercising, you should also always perform some gentle warm-down stretching exercises.

 Cramp bark is a small tree native to Europe and Asia.
 The bark from it is excellent at treating cramps (it got its name for this very reason).
 It’s most often used for treating menstrual cramps but can also help with muscle pain, spasms and tension in other parts of the body too.

 It’s available in dried root or tincture form.

 Blueberries are extremely rich in antioxidants and can help boost recovery after exercise.
 They help to reduce inflammation and ease muscle pain.

 Try making yourself a delicious blueberry smoothie.

-This list of 30 natural muscle relaxers should give you plenty of options if you’re looking for relief from muscle pains, joint pains, muscle spasms or cramps.
+This list of 30 of the best and strongest natural muscle relaxers should give you plenty of options if you’re looking for relief from muscle pains, joint pains, muscle spasms or cramps.

-You should always consult with a health professional before you start to take any form of medication, including natural remedies.
+You should always consult with a health professional before you start to take any form of medication, including even all natural muscle relaxers and other natural remedies.
 And always read the safety information on the label before using any product.